 Mint Choc Chip Meringues

-Personally, I love the combination, though some people go beyond that and simply wouldn’t sink their scoop into any other flavour in favour of this pale green, chocolate-flecked minty delight.
-I’ve played around with this flavour for a few years.
-I went through a phase of making ice cream in 2014, during which I made a ‘Minted Oreo’ flavour, the dark chocolate hit provided by crushed Oreos, a bit like a minty cookies & cream.
-Very good.
+Personally, it’s one of my favourite ice cream flavour - pale-green, cool mint ice cream littered with dark chocolate.
+I’ve played around with this ice cream flavour for a few years.
+I went through a phase of making ice cream back in 2014 you see, during which I made a ‘Minted Oreo’ flavour, the dark chocolate hit provided by crushed Oreos, a bit like a minty cookies & cream.
+Very, very good.

 Then I made these mint choc chip meringues, and I was aghast at how well they were received.
-Much like mint choc chip, they’ve been so popular that they’re now an illustrious treat in my repertoire.
-My fiancé thinks they could be the best thing I’ve made, but I’ll let you be the judge of that!
+Much like mint choc chip, they’ve been so popular that they’re now an illustrious treat in my baking repertoire.
+My fiancé thinks they’re the best thing to come out of the kitchen, but I’ll let you be the judge of that!

 MINT CHOC CHIP MERINGUES